Handle Operators in String Theory: The Path Integral Measure

 To proceed further, when it is not immediate what the derivative of a complex-valued function, $f(z,\bar{z})$, (in the sense of real analysis) of one complex variable is we always interpret it in the sense of Pompeiu \cite{Pompeiu}:

-where $\Delta(z_0,\epsilon)$ is a disc in the $z,\bar{z}$ coordinate system centred at $z=z_0$ of radius $\epsilon$ and $\partial \Delta(z_0,\epsilon)$ its boundary with the standard orientation so that $\oint_{\partial\Delta(z_0,\epsilon)}dz/(z-z_0)=2\pi i$.
+where $\Delta(z_0,\epsilon)$ is a disc in the $z,\bar{z}$ coordinate system centred at $z=z_0$ of radius $\epsilon$ and $\partial \Delta(z_0,\epsilon)$ its boundary with the standard orientation so that $\oint_{\partial\Delta(z_0,\epsilon)}\rmd z/(z-z_0)=2\pi i$.
 Applying this to the case of interest, we take $f(z,\bar{z})=|z|$ and find,

-Notice that (\ref{eq:Pompeiu}) makes sense even where $f(z,\bar{z})$ is not differentiable, but this plays no role here since by (\ref{eq:partialzbartheta}) (and given that $z_1$ in (\ref{eq:mumubarintegral}) is integrated) only the $|z_1|=r$ case is of interest.
+Notice that (\ref{eq:Pompeiu}) makes sense even when $f(z,\bar{z})$ is not differentiable, but this plays no role here since by (\ref{eq:partialzbartheta}) (and given that $z_1$ in (\ref{eq:mumubarintegral}) is integrated) only the $|z_1|=r$ case is of interest.
 In particular, (\ref{eq:partialzbartheta}) reads,

 and substituting this into (\ref{eq:mumubarintegral}) yields,

 We next make use of the fact that $b_{z_1 z_1}$ has a Laurent expansion (within $V_1$) centred at $z_1(p_1)\equiv0$,